vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If you do not have a KAM, you will have to wait so see if this functionality is made available for all Vipps merchants.
+As long as this is in an experimental phase (with a manual, and a bit tedious, process), we do not have the capacity to provide this for customers that do not already have a KAM.

 When using a merchant-specific, whitelisted URL in a Vipps QR code, we recommend displaying a "landing page" to the user, and _not_ redirecting the user